Skip to content

 from deriva_ml.dataset import VersionPart

-# Read the current version
+# Read the current version. .is_devrelease tells you which state.

-new_version = dataset.increment_dataset_version(
+new_version = dataset.release(

 description="Stable release for experiment 1",